JKhawaja/JKhawaja.github.io/_posts/2017-9-29-Messengers-Pattern-Asynchronous-Concurrency-in-Go.md

 ## Messengers Pattern

 The core idea behind the messengers pattern is to have `worker` goroutines and `messenger` goroutines.
-The messenger goroutines can be based on messenger objects that are used an re-used from a messengers `sync.Pool`.
+The messenger goroutines can be based on messenger objects that are used and re-used from a messengers `sync.Pool`.
 In this way, any worker can send a message to another go-routine asynchronously via a messenger rather than directly on a channel.

 It's almost like creating two separate societal classes of goroutines.
 So, treat your messengers well, else they revolt and crash the system.